zumbov2/deeplr/README.md

 ```
 translator <- function(text) deeplr::toEnglish(text = text, auth_key = auth_key)
 ```
-Now we use `map_chr` from the `purrr` package to apply our function to all elements of our character vector.
+Now we use `map_chr` from the `purrr` package to apply the function to all elements of the character vector.
 ```
 purrr::map_chr(hello, translator)
 [1] "Hello world!"
 "Hello, world!"
 "Hello World!"
 "Ciao Mondo!"
 "Hallo wereld!"
 "Hello the world!"
 ```
+4 out of 6.
+Not a bad start.

 ### What went wrong?
-Not quite everything went as planned.
 Let's check for the source languages detected.
 We respecify our translator and use `purrr`'s `map_df` function to get a data frame with the source languages.
 ```
 translator2 <- function(text) deeplr::toEnglish(text = text, get_detect = T, auth_key = auth_key)